groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 $ cat cert[1-9].pem >> cert.1
 ```

-It should be noted that the root certificate for the sigend JAR files of
+It should be noted that the root certificate for the signed JAR files of
 Trend Micro is `Digicert Trusted Root G4`, a publicly available CA in the
 majority of certificate stores.